openskies-sh/mavlink-aerobridge/README.md

 This repository enables you to connect to a drone and thereby the Registered Flight Module (RFM) to the Aerobridge Management server.
 This repository proposes two ways to communicate with the RFM:

-- As a __MissionPlanner Plugin__
+- As a __Windows Client__ for installation in Windows Systems
-- As a __Standalone Client__ using the MAVLink Protocol
+- As a __Standalone Client__  for cross use in Windows, OSX or Linux platforms

+Both these solutions use the MAVLink Protocol

 __January 2021__ : This repository is under heavy development, and not for production use, this is why we are testing two ways of connectivity.
 The installation instructions and user interface **will** change.
 Manufacturers / Operators: if you want to test / integrate this, join our "Canary program" by registering for our [webinar series](http://webinar.aerobridge.in).

 ## Installation

-### Installing the Plugin

-For the moment please follow the following steps:

-1. Ensure that you have Mission Planner Installed on your PC.
-2. Please copy the `Aerobridge_Plugin.cs` file into the `C:\Program Files (x86)\Mission Planner\plugins` directory.
-3. Open Mission Planner and go to the `Plan` section
-4. Right-click on the map and you will see a Aerobridge menu, click to launch it
+### Python Based Client

+1. Download and unzip the repository
+2. Go to the `py_aerobridge_mavlink` folder
+3. Install the dependencies by using pip e.g. `pip install -r requirements.txt`
+4. Launch the user interface `python aerobridge_connector.py`

 ### Run the Client